dburger/algorithms/ctci/README.md

 ### Solution 1

 Here we solve the problem with a two pass approach.
-In the first pass we flag a boolean array if a row or column should be "zeroed out."
+In the first pass we flag boolean arrays if a row or column should be "zeroed out."
 In the second pass we do the actual zeroing.

-The time complexity of this solution is `O(n)` where `n` is the dimension of the matrix.
-The space complexity is also `O(n)` to hold the flagging arrays.
+The time complexity of this solution is `O(n^2)` where `n` is the dimension of the matrix.
+The space complexity is `O(n)` to hold the flagging arrays.

 ```java
 void zeroOut(int[][] input) {